 For example, when they first purchase your product, ask what they hope to achieve after completing the training.
 You can then check in with them again after they’ve finished the course to see how far they think they’ve progressed.
 Don’t forget to also ask how they think your product could be improved.

-Additional actions you can take to help improve your course and attract more customers include working to appeal to a variety of learning styles; incorporating interactive elements like quizzes, surveys, feedback forms, and gamification; and providing engaging content that encourages users to not only complete the current course they’re on but also look forward to purchasing another e-learning product from you down the road.
+Additional steps you can take to improve your course and attract more customers include working to best appeal to a variety of learning styles; incorporating interactive elements like quizzes, surveys, feedback forms, and gamification; and providing engaging content that encourages users to not only complete the current course they’re on but also look forward to purchasing another e-learning product from you down the road.

-Ready to share your knowledge with the world?
+WiziShop: The best place to sell online courses and share your knowledge with the world!

 Creating and selling online courses is a great method to launch yourself into the exciting world of ecommerce or help promote the physical products that you sell on your online store.